Here’s several natural remedies for the common cold that work for my family and clients. I hope they keep you healthy all season long!

-Even though there’s a lot we can do to keep our bodies healthy and strong, sometimes a few sleepless nights, a rushed plane trip, or a sugar binge can be just the thing to get our immune system off track.
+There’s a lot we can do to keep our bodies healthy and strong.
+However, sometimes a few sleepless nights, a rushed plane trip, or a sugar binge can be just the thing to get our immune system off track.

 Then, BAM!
 We have a cold.

 It happens.
 Now the priority shifts from prevention to how to shorten the cold’s duration so we don’t miss too much work or school, to prevent secondary infections like sinusitis & bronchitis, and to make sure it doesn’t spread throughout the entire family.

 What are the first things you should try?
 Here’s a bit list of many natural remedies that work for my family and clients that I’d like to share with you…

 Natural Home Remedies For The Common Cold